True or False…

 4. I desire to submit to Jesus as my Savior and Master.

 Do you consider Jesus to be the master of your life?
-Romans 8:9 reveals that a true Christian will submit to Jesus was Lord.
+Romans 10:9-10 reveals that a true Christian will submit to Jesus as Lord.

-In 1 Corinthians 12:3 we are told that only Christians will honestly submit to Jesus was Lord.
+In 1 Corinthians 12:3 we are told that only Christians will honestly submit to Jesus as Lord.

 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say, “Jesus is Lord,” except by the Holy Spirit.
 1 Corinthians 12:3 (NASB)

-Do you truly strive to submit Christ in everything?
+Do you truly strive to submit to Christ in everything?
 Only Christians submit to Christ.

 5. I love Jesus and want to please Him.

-1 Corinthians 16:22 tells us that if a person does not love Jesus, then are divinely cursed.
+1 Corinthians 16:22 tells us that if a person does not love Jesus, then he/she is divinely cursed.
+The Greek word for love is phileo in this verse and it refers to friendship love.

 If anyone does not love the Lord, he is to be accursed.
 Maranatha.
 1 Corinthians 16:22 (NASB)